csswizardry/csswizardry.github.com/_posts/2023-09-28-the-ultimate-lqip-lcp-technique.md

 provide a great user experience.
 Passing LCP for metrics’ sake is unwise and against the spirit of web performance.
 Ensure that your LQIP is still of sufficient quality to be useful, and follow it up immediately with your full-quality image.
-Poor quality images, particularly for ecommerce is concerned, are <a href="https://www.businesswire.com/news/home/20230517005168/en/Cloudinary-Global-E-Commerce-Survey-Reveals-Visual-Content-Can-Help-Reduce-Returns-by-One-Third">particularly harmful</a>.</p>
+Poor quality images, particularly where ecommerce is concerned, are <a href="https://www.businesswire.com/news/home/20230517005168/en/Cloudinary-Global-E-Commerce-Survey-Reveals-Visual-Content-Can-Help-Reduce-Returns-by-One-Third">particularly harmful</a>.</p>